xu-jiayao/xu-jiayao.github.io/_pages/about.md

 • Introduction:

-Provide on-campus students with services such as checking lecture schedules, library book collection information, checking campus card balances, and recharging.
+Provide on-campus students services such as checking lecture schedules, accessing library book collection information, verifying campus card balances, and processing recharges.

 • Responsibility:

-1. Participated in designing APIs, as well as modifying API documentation to ensure effective utilization and comprehension by the development team.
+1. Contributed to API design and revised API documentation to enhance comprehension and utilization by the development team.

-2. Refactored the existing application, utilizing Git version control to streamline code collaboration and project management.
-Various design patterns were employed to minimize coupling and improve code maintainability.
+2. Conducted a refactoring of the existing application, employing Git version control to facilitate code collaboration and project management.
+Utilized various design patterns to reduce coupling and enhance code maintainability.

-3. Designed and implemented the functionality of the library and login modules, incorporating testing methods to validate code accuracy and fortify system stability.
+3. Developed and integrated functionality for library and login modules, implementing rigorous testing methods to validate code accuracy and reinforce system stability.

-4. Implemented the network layer, performing JSON encapsulation of data packets.
-Collaborated with the backend team to test the network layer, ensuring seamless communication with backend services and making necessary adjustments to meet requirements.
+4. Orchestrated the implementation of the network layer, encapsulating data packets in JSON format.
+Collaborated closely with the backend team to conduct comprehensive testing of the network layer, ensuring seamless communication with backend services and making necessary adjustments to meet project requirements.

 <img src="/images/iswust1.jpg" width="300" >